DominicValerio/simplest-interpreter/README.md

 Probably the simplest AST walking interpreter that still has a decent amount of features.
+Most of code can be found in the `runtime` folder

-code example
+Here's a short runnable code example:
 ```go
 var x = 0
 fn add(x, y) {